CSBDeep/CSBDeep/docs/source/datagen.rst

 ----------

-A :class:`csbdeep.data.Transform` can be used to modify and augment the set of raw images before they are being use in :func:`csbdeep.data.create_patches` to generate training data.
+A :class:`csbdeep.data.Transform` can be used to modify and augment the set of raw images before they are being used in :func:`csbdeep.data.create_patches` to generate training data.

 .. autoclass:: csbdeep.data.Transform
     :members: